White Fox (character): 2020s

 Ami Han appeared in the 2020 Taskmaster series.
 She appeared in the 2021 Black Cat Annual one-shot.
 She later appeared in the 2021 Death of Doctor Strange: White Fox one-shot, her second solo comic book.
 According to Diamond Comic Distributors, it was the 124th best selling comic book in December 2021.
 She appeared in the Marvel Unlimited exclusive 2022 White Fox Infinity Comics series, her first solo comic book series.
 She appeared in the 2023 Tiger Division series.
 She appeared in the 2023 Spider-Gwen Annual one-shot.
+White Fox had a major supporting role in the 2026 limited series Deadly Hands of K'un-Lun.

 Fictional character biography

-Ami Han belongs to a mystical race of nine-tailed foxes shapeshifters known as Kumihos.
+Ami Han belongs to a mystical race of nine-tailed foxes known as Kumihos.
 They are said to be creatures who can turn into beautiful women.
 They seduce men in order to eat their heart.
 She was raised by her Kumiho mother.
 She was taught how to hunt and transform into a Kumiho.
-However, her mother was killed by Samjokgus, another species of shapeshifters, which serves as the predators of Kumihos.
+However, her mother was killed by Samjokgus, another species of shapeshifters, who are the predators of Kumihos.
 Ami Han lived with her aunt and her uncle afterwards.

 She joined the National Intelligence Service, the chief intelligence agency of South Korea.
 She later became the director of the agency and used the codename White Fox before she was recruited by the Avengers.

-When one of Ami Han's agents was found dead, she began to investigate the reasons behind his disappearance.
-She asked for the help of the Ultimates.
-Together, they discovered that Maestro was behind the death of the agent and decided to go to Battleworld to confront him.

-White Fox joined a team led by Domino in order to retrieve a powerful artifact that could turn humans into Celestials.
-However, since she wanted the artifact for her own purposes, Han was dismissed as a result.
-She later rejoined the team.

-Ami Han battled alongside Crescent and Luna Snow against demons coming from Muspelheim.
-She later helped Amadeus Cho rescue Luna Snow from Sindr.
-She and the other Agent of Atlas defeated Sindr afterwards.